vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 intestine (e.g., cellulase digests cellulose).

 I did get tested for lipase last time and it did come out to be normal.

+## Side-effects of actions I took to address the situation

+I don't expect any of these to have been causal to the abdominal pain, but these are complications caused by the steps I took to address the situation.

+### Temporary protein intake drop

+I reduced FODMAP sources (peas, lentils, sauerkraut) temporarily, and this reduced my overall protein intake a little bit.
+In the blood test on 2024-09-03, I got a plasma protein in the normal range but a low BUN level, suggesting low dietary protein.
+I was able to resume the stopped protein sources in 2024-09.

+### Reduction in spice tolerance

+After the abdominal pain, I mostly avoided outside food, and also temporarily stopped consumption of sauerkraut.
+This might have resulted in my spice tolerance reducing quite a bit.
+I had already been having low amounts of outside food since my abdominal pain on 2024-04-25, with the exception of my trip to Portland.

+My ramp-up to spicy foods in 2024-09 may have been too sudden -- I started kimchi in addition to sauerkraut, and then I had an outside meal from Udupi Palace on 2024-09-18.
+On 2024-09-20, I noticed anal swelling and also more noticeable sensations around the mouth bite that had happened on 2024-09-17 (and seemingly healed back then).
+I attribute this to a sudden exposure to spices after reduced spice tolerance..

 ## Beginning of the story: the night before and the day of (2024-07-18)